-On behalf of the Board of Directors, it is my pleasure and privilege and to present the Annual Report of Labuan Reinsurance (L) Ltd for the year ended December 31st 2016.
+On behalf of the Board of Directors, I am pleased to present the Annual Report of Labuan Reinsurance (L) Ltd for the year ended December 31st 2017.

 Outlook for 2017

-My heartfelt gratitude to all Labuan Re staff for their dedication, passion and tireless contributions in helping to build Labuan Re into a stronger organisation that can endure through the challenging circumstances with sustainable performance.
+My heartfelt gratitude goes to all Labuan Re staff for their dedication, passion and tireless contributions in helping build Labuan Re into a stronger organisation that can endure challenging circumstances and deliver a sustainable performance.

 Labuan Reinsurance (L) Ltd